 Given so many studies, focusing on individual papers is a mistake.
 With enough

 monkeys pounding away at enough typewriters scientists pounding away at enough science, lots of weirdness is expected.

 The right strategy is to look at the entire pool of evidence.
 Some tiny number of people have the time and expertise to comb through the entire literature and synthesize everything.
 For the rest of us, the only sane thing is to read other people who have done that synthesis.

 In typical US government fashion, the FDA doesn’t go to great lengths to explain its reasoning to the public.
 The best you can find is this rather lame page:

 The history of aspartame and the FDA is contentious and sort of infuriating.
 For the scientific question of “is aspartame safe?” the main thing to know is that the FDA approved it a long time ago, and continues to stand by those decisions.

 But it must be said that the history and public communication of the FDA on this issue is kind of a train wreck, and if I wanted to optimize it to serve as conspiracy theory fuel, I could scarcely do any better.
 The FDA says it continues to monitor new studies and remains confident aspartame is safe.
-So why doesn’t it explain its reasoning to a skeptical public?
-How is it possible the newest document the FDA can point people to is from 26 years ago?
-When a concerned citizen writes in, why does the FDA respond 12 years later, and act like that’s perfectly normal?
-Not helpful.
+So why doesn't it explain its reasoning to a skeptical public?
+The newest document the FDA can point people to is from 26 years ago.
+When a concerned citizen writes in, the FDA does things like respond 12 years later, while acting like that's perfectly normal.